MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/OS-Features/Accessibility.md

 ## Accessibility Features
-Windows 10 IoT Enterprise includes accessibility features that can be integrated to further support where [vision](/windows/configuration/windows-10-accessibility-for-itpros#vision), [hearing](/windows/configuration/windows-10-accessibility-for-itpros#hearing), [physical](/windows/configuration/windows-10-accessibility-for-itpros#physical), [cognition](/windows/configuration/windows-10-accessibility-for-itpros#cognition), along with [assistive technology](/windows/configuration/windows-10-accessibility-for-itpros#assistive-technology-devices-built-into-windows-10) is needed.
+Windows IoT Enterprise includes accessibility features that can be integrated to further support where [vision](/windows/configuration/windows-10-accessibility-for-itpros#vision), [hearing](/windows/configuration/windows-10-accessibility-for-itpros#hearing), [physical](/windows/configuration/windows-10-accessibility-for-itpros#physical), [cognition](/windows/configuration/windows-10-accessibility-for-itpros#cognition), along with [assistive technology](/windows/configuration/windows-10-accessibility-for-itpros#assistive-technology-devices-built-into-windows-10) is needed.
 This additional support makes it easier to customize devices and gives users with different abilities options to improve their experience with Windows.

 ## General Recommendations
 * **Be aware of Ease of Access settings** – Understand how these devices are being used.
-Help people in your organization learn how they can customize Windows 10.
+Help people in your organization learn how they can customize Windows IoT Enterprise.
 * **Do not block settings** – Avoid using Group Policy or MDM settings that override Ease of Access settings.
 * **Encourage choice** – Allow for device customization based upon needs.
 That might mean installing an add-on for a browser, or a non-Microsoft assistive technology.